 - Your application is no longer binding.
 If you’re accepted during the regular decision process, you are no longer obligated to attend this school.

 - You have more freedom.
-You can apply to other schools and decide among all the colleges that accept you.
+In other words, you can apply to other schools and decide among all the colleges that accept you.

-- You can take some steps to increase your odds of getting into the school that deferred you during the upcoming regular decision round — if that’s still what you want.
-Stay tuned for our upcoming post on exactly this!
+- You can take some steps to increase your odds of getting into the school that deferred you.
+This will unfold during the upcoming regular decision round.
+Stay tuned for our upcoming post on exactly this topic!

 What Is Denial?

-Unlike deferral, denial means that the college in question is not going to consider your application again during the regular admissions period.
+Unlike deferral, denial means that the college in question is not going to consider your application again.
+Even during the regular admissions period.
 Your application has been denied entirely, not just denied for early decision.